Rijul5/DoMoBOT-Demo/README.md

 ## Instructions to get started with DoMoBOT
-The URL to access the bot on Heroku cloud will be made available here during the RE'21 posters and tool demos session.
+The URL to access the bot on Heroku cloud will be available here during the RE'21 posters and tool demos session.